Zürich Rose Fountains with Map (2026)

 From past years

-These fountains have had roses in previous years, but in the last couple years.
+These fountains have had roses in previous years, but not in the last couple years.

-Walk back west and cross the Limmat river again and wander through the old town to the Rennweg shopping street.
-Right next to the fountain is Walter Buchmann bakery (see on map), where you can get a traditional Osterkuchen (Easter cake).
+It’s next to Walter Buchmann bakery (see on map), where you can get a traditional Osterkuchen (Easter cake).

 Zwingliplatz

 In years past, they filled the Zwingliplatz fountain behind the Grossmünster cathedral.
-But they didn’t in 2023 or 2024.
+But not since 2022.

 See Zwingliplatz fountain on a map.